albertopiras/dialogflow-fulfillment-sailsjs/README.md

 This webhook will provide info about BMW cars models.

-This webhook service is built with Google [dialogflof-fulfillment] library  and with [SailsJS]
+This webhook service is built with Google [dialogflow-fulfillment] library  and with [SailsJS]

 ## Setup

 * Sign up for or sign into Dialogflow and create a agent
 * Go to your agent's settings and Restore from zip using the dialogflow-agent.zip in this directory (Note: this will overwrite your existing agent)
 * Then go to fulfillment and insert the following Webhook URL: `https://webhook-bmw-models.herokuapp.com/api/bmwmodels`
+* input something like "I want info about The BMW 6 Series Gran Turismo" or "give me info about The BMW 3 Series"

 ## Test it locally - & how to Boost your development speed